patrikpansky/frontendui/packages/requests/contribution/js_template_components.md

  * displays a placeholder message and a JSON representation for each item in the `vector`.
  *
  * @component
- * @param {Object} props - The props for the requestVectorAttribute component.
+ * @param {Object} props - The props for the RequestVectorAttribute component.
  * @param {Object} props.request - The object representing the request entity.
  * @param {Array} [props.request.vector] - An array of vector items associated with the request entity.
  * Each item is expected to have a unique `id` property.